Hannah Hunt Plant

 In an 1850 census record for Waterloo, Hannah and H.M.
 “Platt” live with Lydia Mount.
 Hannah is 55 and Henrietta is 23, and the mother-daughter pair is recorded as a second, separate family residing in the Mount household.

 Hannah's living arrangements remain largely unchanged by the 1860 census.
-In this census, two of Lydia Mount’s daughters have moved out, and the recently widowed Mary E. Vail has moved in with her children, Caroline and Walter.
+By this time, two of Lydia Mount’s daughters have moved out, and the recently widowed Mary E. Vail has moved back in along with her children, Caroline and Walter.

 Probably mistaking her first name for “Anna,” Hannah Plant is listed as residing at 100 William Street in Brigham’s 1862 directory (40).
 This spot corresponds to the residence identified as the “Mount House” in an 1852 map of Waterloo.